FreeRide: Harvesting Bubbles in Pipeline Parallelism: Evaluation

-The results are summarized in Table~\ref{tab:e2e}. \bb{} consistently exhibits lower overhead than the comparative methods, showing only a 1.1\% average time increase while achieving 7.8\% average cost savings through side tasks using the iterative interface.
+\textbf{Co-location performance.} Table~\ref{tab:e2e} shows the time increase and cost savings of running DeepSpeed with side tasks of different co-location methods. \bb{} consistently exhibits lower overhead than the comparative methods, showing only a 1.1\% average time increase while achieving 7.8\% average cost savings through side tasks using the iterative interface.
 The imperative interface achieves comparable cost savings but with a higher overhead as it relies on the less efficient framework-enforced mechanism to limit the side task's execution time (Section~\ref{sec:resource-control}).
 In comparison, the average time increase and cost savings for MPS are 48.7\% and -4.5\%, and for Naive are 54.7\% and -29.2\%.
 Their \emph{negative} cost savings indicate that these approaches can increase the total cost.
 Notably, the time increase of Graph SGD with MPS is as high as 231.0\%.
 This anomaly is due to Graph SGD's high compute intensity.
 We conclude that \bb{} effectively utilizes bubbles in pipeline training for serving side tasks.
 While the comparative methods can utilize bubbles, unlike \bb{}, they are not designed for this purpose.
 Thus, they are inefficient in using bubbles, leading to higher costs.